 - Download and share CUPE’s Violence Prevention Kit.

-- Organize or attend a December 6 event in your workplace or neighbourhood.
-Bargain for paid leave and other protections for workers facing domestic violence.
-See CUPE’s Domestic Violence and the Workplace Bargaining Guide.
+- Bargain for paid leave and other protections for workers facing domestic violence.
+See CUPE’s Domestic Violence and the Workplace Bargaining Guide and the CLC’s Domestic Violence at Work Resource Centre.

 - Support organizations like women’s shelters, the Native Women’s Association of Canada, the Canadian Council for Refugees, Migrant Workers Alliance for Change, or the Canadian Centre for Gender and Sexual Diversity.